 Grammarly vs. Ginger: Which Grammar Checker is Better?

-I have been using Grammarly for two years, and I didn’t look for any Grammarly alternative since then.
+I have been using Grammarly for two years and haven’t looked for any Grammarly alternative since then.
 There are lots of reasons for that cause.
 As for the quality of service and the efficiency of grammar checking, I was addicted to using Grammarly more often than I used to use other online grammar checker tools.

 Here are a few key features of the Grammarly writing tool that you can’t resist using despite being a student, teacher, blogger, content marketer, or freelancer.

 - Writing Styles: One key point where Grammarly is better than most grammar checkers is its versatile writing style checker.
-Grammarly doesn’t just settle by applying the same writing style/rule of everyone.
-Whenever you write a new article or proofread an existing document, you can select the corresponding document type.
+Grammarly doesn’t just settle by applying the same writing style/rule.
+You can select the corresponding document type whenever you write a new article or proofread an existing document.
 You might write a legal document, academic paper, business letter, formal letter, medical report, essay, or even a web copy such as a personal blog post.
 You’re just a few steps away from selecting the preferred document type to direct the right way to get grammar corrections.

 - Check Punctuation: A successful writing doesn’t complete if your article has one misused comma mistake.
 Grammarly is sufficient for correcting all those punctuation errors in seconds.

 - Plagiarism Checker: If you’re a blogger or a freelance writer who produces content for internet marketers, you should already use any plagiarism checker tool.
-Grammarly’s plagiarism checker is capable of identifying even small similarities in a matter of seconds.
-It is amazing to see how an average, brand new article can even have 1% plagiarized content.
+Grammarly’s plagiarism checker can identify even small similarities in a matter of seconds.
+It is amazing how an average, brand-new article can even have 1% plagiarized content.

-- Vocabulary enhancement: If you are not a native English speaker or don’t know complex words or many synonyms than professional writers do, then Grammarly’s vocabulary builder is probably the best tool you can get for a low price.
+- Vocabulary enhancement: If you are not a native English speaker or don’t know more complex words or synonyms than professional writers, then Grammarly’s vocabulary builder is probably the best tool you can get for a low price.
 It comes along with Grammarly’s other tools as a free tool for premium members.